Control of a commercially available vehicle by a tetraplegic human using a brain-computer interface: DISCUSSION

 Compared with largely focused single-effector control by many existing BCI systems \cite{aflalo_decoding_2015,afshar_single-trial_2011,patrick-krueger_state_2024}, multi-effector movement allows greater functionality for people with paralysis.
-Our bimanually controlled BCI system can decode both the click movement via the left index finger and the cursor movement via the right thumb simultaneously and accurately using the partial least squares regression (PLSR) decoder with a feature extraction algorithm called FENet \cite{haghi_enhanced_2024} (see the ``\nameref{sec:decoder}'' section for a full description).
-We first documented the stability and accuracy of cursor and click control separately via two reaction time tasks and a free teledriving task in the Mcity closed test facility, respectively.
+Other groups have done bimanual BCI studies in the lab such as a delayed-movement task \cite{deo_brain_2024} or virtual quadcopter control to reach specific points without a designated route, any other vehicles or any real-world traffic elements \cite{willsey_high-performance_2025}, whereas our bimanually controlled BCI system has been successfully applied to driving a virtual vehicle to follow a designated route through heavy traffic in a simulated town environment with our BCI performance comparable to a motor intact control group.
+Our bimanual control involves both the click movement via the left index finger and the cursor movement via the right thumb simultaneously and accurately using the partial least squares regression (PLSR) decoder with a feature extraction algorithm called FENet \cite{haghi_enhanced_2024} (see the ``\nameref{sec:FENet}'' section for a full description).
+We first documented the stability and accuracy of cursor and click control separately via two reaction time tasks and two teledriving tasks with a commercially available vehicle, respectively.
+The first teledriving task occurred in the Mcity closed test facility, whereas the second teledriving task took place on an obstacle course which contained many components of a standard driving test.
 Then we bimanually combined click control for braking and cursor control for speed and steering of a vehicle.
-In order to minimize the bias of comparisons between our BCI system and motor intact behavior for bimanual driving control, we asked all participants to navigate a virtual car through a simulated busy urban town.
-As judged by the simulator itself at the end of each run, the bimanual driving performance decoded by our BCI system from the PPC and MC regions of BCI-JJ turned out to be as stable and proficient as using a joystick by the motor intact control group.
-With the safety and efficacy of our bimanual BCI control established, we finally had a successful demonstration of the same BCI system teledriving a real-world vehicle through an obstacle course which contained many components of a standard driving test.
-Compared to existing bimanual control of BCI \cite{deo_brain_2024}, the advance of our bimanual cursor-and-click BCI control system further enhances the degrees of freedom and complexities of real-world applications.
+In order to minimize the bias of comparisons between our BCI system and motor intact behavior for bimanual driving control, we asked all participants to navigate a virtual agent vehicle through a simulated busy urban town.
+As judged by the simulator itself at the end of each run, the bimanual driving performance decoded by our BCI system from the PPC and MC regions of BCI-JJ turned out to have the same level of stability and proficiency as using a joystick by the motor intact control group.
+We achieved stable bimanual decoding, performing in trials that lasted nearly two orders of magnitude longer than typical cursor control tests, which has not been demonstrated before.
+Beyond this, most BCI experiments report results over a few days or weeks, whereas here we show that our system's performance remained stable for several years.